AndGem/osm_extract_polygon/README.md

 This folder contains for each administrative boundary it found and extract a `.poly` file.
 The name of the file is the name of the administrative boundary relation, potentially prefixed by a prefix defined in the relation under the tag `name:prefix`.

+Should more than one administrative boundary result in the same name, then, to avoid overwriting files, the filenames will have postfixes `_1, _2, ...`.
+The ordering of these values is arbitrary.

 For more information about the meaning of the minimum and maximum administrative level take a look into the [OSM Wiki](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative).

 ## Use Case: Extracting a smaller OSM file of a city